 Adoption.com: What percentage of your clients follow through on abortion?

-Hope: Abortion-minded women who enter our clinic have about a 75 percent rate of carrying pregnancy.
-Our abortion-vulnerable clients rate would be around 99 percent that we know of as we are unable to contact some of them afterwards, so we are unsure of the exact number.
+Hope: Abortion-minded women who enter our clinic have about a 75 percent rate of carrying a pregnancy.
+Our abortion-vulnerable client’s rate would be around 99 percent that we know of as we are unable to contact some of them afterward, so we are unsure of the exact number.
 However, there are quite a few “abortion-minded” women who visit Hope not knowing the effects an abortion will have on them as well as their babies.
-The vast majority of these women who are considering taking RU-486—also known as the “abortion pill”—which can be taken up to ten weeks during pregnancy.
+The vast majority of these women are considering taking RU-486—also known as the “abortion pill”—which can be taken up to ten weeks during pregnancy.
 What they don’t know is that there is a reversal pill, which can reverse the effects if taken within three days of the abortion pill.
 There have been 300 babies saved nationwide through the reversal pill.

 Adoption.com: What percentage choose to keep their babies?

 Hope: About 75% of all women who enter Hope choose to carry their babies to term.
 These women will either choose to keep and raise their babies or choose to place their babies in a loving adoptive family.
 When a woman wants to place her child for adoption, we refer her to one of the local adoption agencies in the area.

 Hope: Once, a call came in through the helpline, and a woman was thinking of an abortion.
 After we told this gal of some of our services, she told us: “I think I just wanted to hear one person say one good thing about this pregnancy because nobody was encouraging me.”
 She had to call long distance, out of town, to talk to a perfect stranger to find out it was okay to have a baby.
 On another occasion, we had a pregnant woman come into the clinic who had two previous abortions.
 After spending a little time here and receiving an education, she decided to have and keep her baby!

 Adoption.com: What is your vision for the future?